swcarpentry/r-novice-inflammation/reference.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with R
-title: R Reference
+subtitle: Reference
 ---

 # Basic Operation

 - `# this is a comment in R`